Drains Cleared

 Drainage in Spennymoor — what local engineers know

-County Durham Council and Anglian Water manage drainage across Spennymoor postcodes DL16–DL19.
+County Durham Council and Northumbrian Water manage drainage across Spennymoor postcodes DL16–DL19.
 Spennymoor's colliery heritage left subsidence pockets that shifted clay pipes over the decades.
 Modern surveys in Spennymoor frequently detect hairline fractures caused by ground settlement, root intrusion from mature gardens common in Spennymoor, and the original misconnections from Victorian times when plumbing codes were loose.
 CCTV in Spennymoor is the only way to assess real condition before purchasing or renovating.
 Clay pipes in Spennymoor, while picturesque, are failing; plastic-lined pipes installed in the 1980s are also ageing in Spennymoor and may need re-lining within 10 years.

 • Separate sewer system across most of Spennymoor: misconnections (e.g. washing machines plumbed into surface water drains) are a known local issue and can result in environmental enforcement action